-Associate of Applied Science
+Associate of Applied Science in Diagnostic Medical Sonography

 The Associate of Applied Science in Diagnostic Medical Sonography is a 62 credit-hour program designed to provide students with the necessary knowledge, skills, values, and competencies for a career in diagnostic ultrasound.
-The curriculum is based on requirements of the American Registry of Diagnostic Medical Sonography (ARDMS).
+The curriculum is based on the requirements of the American Registry of Diagnostic Medical Sonography (ARDMS).
 Graduates will receive an Associate of Applied Science in Diagnostic Medical Sonography and will be eligible to take the ARDMS certification examination in Obstetrics/Gynecology, Abdomen, and Ultrasound Physics/Sonography Principles and Instrumentation.

 Program Requirements